 Customize the Survey Design

-This part is important for changing basic settings such as the survey title, the actual question you want to ask and the domain entry.
-In addition, language and visualization adjustmens should personalize of text language and colors.
+This part is important for changing basic settings such as the survey title, the actual question you want to ask, and the domain entry.
+In addition, language and visualization adjustments should personalize of text language and colors.
 The comment and thank you part constitute a comment feature that allows you to customize the text displayed in the survey to the customer's score.